Getting Certificates for an Identity Provider

 An X.509 SSL certificate is required for the browser-facing certificate, ie. the SSL certificate configured on the port 443 virtual host.
 Here are instructions for acquiring an SSL certificate suitable for the browser-facing certificate.

 The CN of the trust fabric certificate must exactly match the hostname of the

 ArtifactResolutionService or equivalent URLs (usually the hostname of the identity provider server).
-We will not accept wildcard certificates for the IdP trust fabric.
+The federation does not accept wildcard certificates as IdP trust fabric certificates.

 A key length of at least 2048 bits is mandatory for trust fabric certificates.
-We recommend 2048 bits, as longer keys provide no additional practical security but are more computationally expensive for all parties.
+The federation recommends 2048 bits, as longer keys provide no additional practical security but are more computationally expensive for all parties.